cinlaozdemir/Project-Week-3-Data-Thieves/your-project/README.md

 ## Project Description
 Write a short introduction to your project: 3-5 sentences about the context of your topic and why you chose it.
+This project is an analysis of suicide rates all over the world between 1990-2015.
+For 2015, education levels and suicide rated of different countries are compared to see if there is a correlation between them.

 ## Questions & Hypotheses